This article is concerned uniquely with the bow. For a discussion of left-hand factors in string-crossing factors see here.

 If we find our bow constantly hitting the neighbouring strings unwantedly (especially on the middle strings) this may be due to a problem of instrumental setup (lack of bridge curvature) which means that we don’t have enough vertical safety margin between the adjacent strings.
 It may however be also due to a lack of bow-level control.

-In both cases, we may well find it useful to widen the gaps between the strings on the bridge.
+No matter what the cause of our hitting two strings is, we may well find it useful to widen the gaps between the strings on the bridge.
 This has the effect of spreading them wider across the bridge’s semicircular arch, thus giving more vertical room (margin of error) for the bow on each string before it starts to touch the neighbouring string.
 From a standard 16mm spacing I have personally found it very helpful to widen to 17, 17.5 or even 18 mm spacing between strings.
 We need however to be careful of two things:

-- that we have plenty of safety margin for the bow on the A string and C string sides (before hitting the cello ribs on either side) as this operation brings the bow closer to the cellos body on the outside strings
+- that we have plenty of safety margin for the bow on the A string and C string sides (before hitting the cello ribs on either side) as this operation brings the bow closer to the cello’s body on the outside strings

-- that our fingerboard is wide enough so that we don’t find ourselves playing with the left hand fingers right on its edge.
+- that our fingerboard is wide enough so that we don’t find ourselves playing with the left-hand fingers right on its edge.

 SPECIAL CASE: PLAYING ON THE OUTSIDE STRINGS